Blessed are the meek, for they will inherit the earth (Matthew 5:4).

 When loneliness results from betrayal or indifference of others, resentment seeps in, soaking pain in bitterness.
 The silence in the house built for laughter and the emptiness in the chair built for companionship mock with memories of rejection.
 On the other hand, nemeses present in formerly safe havens only pick at the wound.
 The harsh word creeps to the tip of the tongue.
 The clenched fist begs to fly.

 The meek restrain themselves, but not from repression of anger or fear of losing a fight.
-They see a larger picture.
+Instead, they see a larger picture.
 Rather than keeping a laser glare on the specific offender or offense, they attend a richer context.

 That takes patience.
 It also takes the willingness to take the control the offender seized and return it to its rightful owner, not yourself, but God.
 As long as you guzzle that bitter brew of anger and obsession, you serve the offender, while the only service that restores joy is loving God and neighbor, even loving your enemy when you are ready.